-- 18. The procedure for an investigation will normally be as follows, but may be adapted by the Investigator to meet the needs of the case: - a) The Investigator will meet the complainant to confirm the details of the complaint. - b) The complaint as clarified will be forwarded to the person complained against together with any other relevant material that the Investigator has. - c) The Investigator will interview, where reasonably practicable, individuals identified by the complainant as having relevant evidence. - d) The Investigator will meet the person complained against to hear their response to the complaint and any further evidence that has come to light. - e) The Investigator will interview, where reasonably practicable, individuals identified by the person complained against as having relevant evidence. - f) Having considered all the evidence, including any relevant documents, the Investigator will prepare a written report of their findings, in relation to which they may check relevant sections in draft with the parties before finalising. - g) The report will be forwarded to the Head of HR with copies to the Principal Bursar / Senior Tutor/Provost Academic Affairs, as appropriate and, if the complainant is a student, normally to the Fellow for Welfare.
-In cases involving students, consent should be sought from the complainant to inform their department if appropriate.
-The Fellow for Welfare will ensure that appropriate support is available to students following an investigation.
+- 18. The procedure for an investigation will normally be as follows, but may be adapted by the Investigator to meet the needs of the case: - a) The Investigator will meet the complainant to confirm the details of the complaint. - b) The complaint as clarified will be forwarded to the person complained against together with any other relevant material that the Investigator has. - c) The Investigator will interview, where reasonably practicable, individuals identified by the complainant as having relevant evidence. - d) The Investigator will meet the person complained against to hear their response to the complaint and any further evidence that has come to light. - e) The Investigator will interview, where reasonably practicable, individuals identified by the person complained against as having relevant evidence. - f) Having considered all the evidence, including any relevant documents, the Investigator will prepare a written report of their findings, in relation to which they may check relevant sections in draft with the parties before finalising. - g) The report will be forwarded to the Head of HR with copies to the Principal Bursar / Senior Tutor/Provost for Academic Affairs, as appropriate.
+In cases involving students, consent will be sought from the complainant to inform their department if appropriate.
+Support is available from harassment advisors and the Head of Student Wellbeing.
+See opening paragraph for details of support.